compulab-yokneam/Documentation/ucm-imx8m-plus/kernel_buid_devtool.md

 # Modifying the CompuLab Linux Kernel using devtool

-## Go to the Yocto build environment
+## Go to the Yocto build environment:
 ```
 cd ${BUILDDIR}
 ```

-## devtool modify
+## Create the linux kernel tree snapshot:
 ```
 devtool modify linux-compulab
 ```

-## go to the Linux kernel source tree and modify it if required:
+## Go to the linux kernel source tree and modify it if required:
 ```
 cd ${BUILDDIR}/workspace/sources/linux-compulab
 ```

-## devtool build
+## Build the linux kernel from the modified snapshot:
 ```
 devtool build linux-compulab
 ```

 Make sure that the command returns no compilation error.

-## Issue the entire image build with the modified kernel
+## Issue the entire image build with the modified kernel:
 ```
 bitbake -k imx-image-full
 ```